 An island or island group is a single territory surrounded entirely by one or more sea zones.
-A sea zone can contain more than one island or island group, but each one is considered one territory.
-Each territory has a separate name and emblem on it.
+A sea zone can contain at most one island or island group, which is considered one territory.
 It's not possible to split up land-based units so that they are on different islands in the same group.
+Islands that have no name label, such as the one in sea zone 1, are not game spaces and may not have units moved onto them.